Building an audience involves a lot of trial and error.

 I also noticed a lot of similarities to another YouTube channel I followed called Jenny Mustard.

-So, it was no surprise that by the middle of 2017 Sadia did a video collaboration with Jenny and mentioned that she was influenced by Jenny’s content creation style.
+So, it was no surprise that by the middle of 2017 Sadia collaborated with Jenny and mentioned that Jenny’s content-creation style influenced the videos on the Pick Up Limes channel.

 The business of creativity

-Sadia didn’t just stay a fan — a consumer — of Jenny’s content; she transformed from Fan to Fanatic to Fantastic Content Creator.
+Sadia didn’t just stay a fan — a consumer — of Jenny’s content; she transformed from a Fan to a Fanatic to a Fantastic Content Creator.

 Your favorite content creators all decided to shed their old selves in order to grow.
 And your favorite content is a direct product of time dedicated to learning and studying.

-It’s a process, and it’s one everyone in the business of creativity knows well.
+It’s a process, and it’s one professional writers know well.

 Let’s review the three phases.